 Similar beliefs can be found in the cultures of ancient Rome and Egypt, where greenery served an equally protective and spiritual role.
 And despite Christianity’s eventual overtaking of many pagan religions, elements of the tradition lingered on — and eventually became the Christmas tree as we now know it.

-The First Christmas Tree Likely Originated In Germany And Spread Across Europe
+The Origin Of The Christmas Tree In Europe

-Although many countries have declared themselves the home of the first Christmas tree — Latvia and Estonia each claimed a guild called the House of the Black Heads carried a tree through town, decorated it, and burned it down — historians have said it’s much more likely that the first Christmas tree was in 16th-century Alsace in modern day France.
+Although many countries have declared themselves the home of the Christmas tree, historians have said it’s likely that the real first tree was erected in 16th-century Alsace, in modern-day France.

 At the time, however, Alsace was a part of German territory, and so the tradition technically belongs to the Germans.

-In fact, the tradition became so popular that laws had to be put in place banning the cutting of pine branches, and, according to Time, limiting each house to one tree.
+In fact, Christmas trees became such a rage that laws had to be put in place banning the cutting of pine branches and limiting each house to one tree, according to TIME.

 The Protestant reformer Martin Luther is also commonly credited with being the first person to put lights on a Christmas tree.
-He is said to have decorated his family’s tree with candles one night after a long walk at night through a forest where he became entranced by the stars above him.
+He is said to have decorated his family’s tree with candles one night after a long walk through a forest in which he became entranced by the stars above him.

-As Germans settled in other countries across Europe, they brought the tradition with them and by the 18th century, Christmas trees were a common staple in European countries.
+As Germans settled in other regions across Europe, they brought the tradition with them.
+By the 18th century, Christmas trees were a common staple in European countries.

-It was around this time, in the mid-18th century, that George III’s wife, Queen Charlotte, supposedly brought the first Christmas tree into the royal palace, but it wasn’t until 1848 that the common image of a decorated Christmas tree with presents beneath it took hold.
+It was around this time, in the mid-18th century, that George III’s wife, Queen Charlotte, supposedly brought the first Christmas tree into the royal palace.
+However, it wasn’t until 1848 that the common image of a decorated Christmas tree with presents beneath it took hold.

-That year, the Illustrated London News published an engraving of Queen Victoria and Prince Albert gathered around a tree with their children eyeing the presents beneath its branches.
+That year, the Illustrated London News published an engraving of Queen Victoria and Prince Albert gathered around a tree with their children admiring the toys beneath its branches.

 That image was later reprinted by an American women’s magazine called Godey’s Lady’s Book with the title, “The Christmas Tree.”

-Christmas trees had been referenced in American history since the late 18th and early 19th centuries, as Germans likely brought the tradition with them to America as well, but following the publication in Godey’s, Christmas trees grew in popularity in America.
+Christmas trees had been referenced in American history since the 17th century, as Germans brought the tradition with them to America as well.
+Following the publication in Godey’s, however, Christmas trees finally became popular in the U.S.

 But they weren’t always so readily accepted.

-The Christmas tree made its way to the States following German immigration patterns, but unfortunately wasn’t well received largely due to entrenched cultural attitudes and a fear that a leisurely celebration such as Christmas would reduce labor productivity.
+The Christmas tree made its way to the States following German immigration patterns, but it wasn’t well received at first, largely due to entrenched cultural attitudes and a fear that a leisurely celebration such as Christmas would reduce labor productivity.

-In fact, in 1621 Puritan governor William Bradford wrote that he tried to stamp out the “pagan mockery” of the Christmas tree, arguing that it promoted excess and lacked any origin in Scripture.
+In fact, in 1621, Puritan governor William Bradford wrote that he tried to stamp out the “pagan mockery” of Christmas decorations and celebrations, arguing that they promoted excess and lacked any origin in Scripture.

-A few years later, the Puritans of New England made observation of the holiday illegal, and if anyone was caught celebrating in any way other than attending church services, they would have to pay a fine.
-Even after the ban was repealed, New Englanders sustained their disdain for the Christmas tree and the holiday, to the point that carolers would be prosecuted for “disturbing the peace.”
+And in 1659, according to HISTORY, the General Court of Massachusetts made observation of the holiday illegal.
+If anyone was caught celebrating in any way other than attending church services, they would have to pay a fine.
+Even after the ban was repealed, New Englanders sustained their disdain for the Christmas tree and the holiday — even to the point that carolers would be prosecuted for “disturbing the peace.”

 This vitriol for the Christmas tree continued well into the 19th century, but popular icons, technological innovations, and a desire to unite the U.S. would all play a role in tempering it.

-Electricity lobbyists led the push for a “National Christmas Tree” at the White House to show off the wonders of electricity, decorating a 60-foot-tall balsam fir tree with 2,500 light bulbs was erected in the nation’s capital, per the National Park Service.
+Electricity lobbyists led the push for a “National Christmas Tree” at the White House to show off the wonders of electricity.
+In 1923, a 48-foot-tall balsam fir tree with 2,500 light bulbs was erected in the nation’s capital, per the National Park Service.

-Not long after, a 20-foot-tall Christmas tree was displayed at the still-under-construction Rockefeller Center, and soon enough, Christmas trees began to appear in town squares across the country.
+Not long after, a 20-foot-tall Christmas tree was displayed at the Rockefeller Center, which was still under construction.
+Soon enough, Christmas trees began to appear in town squares across the country.

-Now, over 25 million real Christmas trees are sold per year in the United States, representing around $1.3 billion in annual sales — and that’s not to account for the families who put an artificial tree on display each year in their homes.
+Today, more than 25 million live Christmas trees are sold each year in the United States — and that’s not to account for the 84 percent of families who put an artificial tree on display in their homes.
 What began as a pagan tradition has exploded into a key part of Christmas celebrations across the globe.

 After this look at Christmas tree history, read up on 15 bizarre Santa Claus legends from around the world.
 Then, see where your Christmas decorations come from in this look inside the Chinese factories responsible for making them.